Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Monitoring Analytics/Monitoring Infrastructure.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/5572d12b-2af4-4190-84d7-522857c36988" />

-What I just did – monitoring instance metrics with CloudWatch (in plain English)
+What I just did – monitoring instance metrics with CloudWatch:

 - I opened the EC2 console, selected the Web Server instance, and switched to the Monitoring tab.
     - CloudWatch showed the standard EC2 metrics (CPU, disk I/O, network) that are collected from outside the VM.